 Dairy Free Version

 The regular milk can be easily replaced by any plant based milk that you like.
-Rice, Oat, Soya or Almond milks are now available from most larger supermarkets.
+Rice, Oat, Soya or

 If you run out of milk or don’t have any, just use water or other liquid of your choice that would compliment the blueberry flavour.